Adolis García Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in the league.

-- The Rays' 3.69 team ERA ranks second among all league pitching staffs.
+- The Rays have the first-ranked team ERA across all MLB pitching staffs (3.71).

-- Rays pitchers combine to give up 101 home runs (one per game), the ninth-fewest in baseball.
+- Rays pitchers combine to surrender 103 home runs (1.1 per game), the ninth-fewest in baseball.

-- Bradley makes the start for the Rays, his 14th of the season.
-He is 5-5 with a 5.28 ERA and 80 strikeouts in 61 1/3 innings pitched.
+- The Rays are sending Littell (0-1) to the mound to make his third start of the season.

-- In his most recent time out on Saturday, July 8 against the Atlanta Braves, the right-hander went five innings, giving up four earned runs while surrendering five hits.
+- His last appearance came in relief on Sunday, July 9 when the right-hander tossed two innings against the Atlanta Braves, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.